lelberty/dreadlocks/README.md

 1. Lock-free union of dependent sets
 2. O(1), cache-local deadlock check

 Union is still affected by the exponential blowup that comes with back-propogation, however I use no synchronization primitives.
 I use immutable lists of dependents to avoid synchronization blocks.
 Union guarantees that at least one thread in a cycle will detect deadlock and notify the rest.
-Note that if the detector thread crashes before notifying, a false negative will occur for all other running threads in the cycle.
+Note that if the detector thread is descheduled before notifying, a false negative will occur for all other running threads in the cycle.

 Although my dependent sets have lock free union, membership, and clear operations, my ticket distribution system is not lock-free.
 Some of this can be simplified if we can guarantee only a small number of threads will be active in the system at any given time.